Variables and Types

 R+I*1j

-The imaginary part is denoted by the letter “J” (not “i” as in most of mathematics) and it is not case sensitive in this context.
+The imaginary part is denoted by the letter “J” (not “i” as in most mathematics) and it is not case-sensitive in this context.
 The numerical value of the imaginary part must immediately precede it with no multiplication symbol.
 If the imaginary part is a variable, as in the examples, the digit 1 must be present.
 This is so the interpreter knows that the J indicates the square root of -1, and is not a variable.

 Boolean